-The Rohingya Muslims, originally inhabitants of the Rakhine State in Myanmar have been targets of the State for a long time (Mohajan, 2018).
-The Buddhist majority State has committed grave atrocities such as mass killings, persecutions and sexual assaults of the Rohingya Muslims (Albert & Maizland, 2020).
-The violence first surfaced in 2012 and later intensified in 2017-18 (Albert & Maizland, 2020).
-Since then, millions of Rohingya Muslims have sought refuge in neighbouring States of Bangladesh, India, Malaysia, Thailand and Indonesia (Albert & Maizland, 2020).
+The Rohingya, originally inhabitants of the Rakhine State in Myanmar have been targets of the Myanma state for a long time (Mohajan, 2018).
+The Buddhist-majority state has committed mass killings, persecutions and sexual assaults against the Rohingya (Albert & Maizland, 2020), grave atrocities which first surfaced in 2012 and later intensified in 2017-18 (Albert & Maizland, 2020).
+Since then, millions of Rohingya have sought refuge in the neighbouring states of Bangladesh, India, Malaysia, Thailand and Indonesia (Albert & Maizland, 2020).
 They have also been called the “most persecuted minority in the world” by the United Nations (Human Rights Council, 2017; UNHCR, n.d.).